aakshmn/ratmap/README.md

 - **No Data Transmission:**
   - Any data you enter is stored in your browser's memory (client-side) and is not submitted or transmitted to any external server.
 - **Data Volatility:**
+  - Your metadata is stored locally in browser memory.
+Use the Save button to create a backup file of your data.
-  - Since your metadata is stored locally, browser actions (such as refresh, back, or forward) will erase all data.
-Be sure to export your data regularly if needed.
+  - Browser actions (such as refresh, back, or forward) may erase unsaved data.
 - **Browser Protection:**
-  - The app includes safeguards like preventing right-click context menus and displaying confirmation dialog when attempting to leave the page.
+  - The app includes safeguards like preventing right-click context menus and displaying confirmation dialog when attempting to leave the page with unsaved changes.

 ---